Safeguarding children and young people policy

 The purpose of this policy is to:

-b) Facilitate the prevention of child abuse occurring within Make-A-Wish Australia, ensuring a zero tolerance policy.
+2. Facilitate the prevention of child abuse or risk of harm occurring within Make-A-Wish Australia, ensuring a zero-tolerance policy.

-d) Prevent child abuse within Make-A-Wish Australia by identifying and removing risks of harm.
+4. Prevent child abuse or risk of harm within Make-A-Wish Australia by identifying and removing risks of harm.

-e) Ensure that all parties are aware of their responsibilities for identifying possible occasions for child abuse and for establishing controls and procedures for preventing such abuse and/or detecting such abuse when it occurs.
+5. Ensure that all parties are aware of their responsibilities for identifying possible occasions for child abuse or risk of harm and for establishing controls and procedures for preventing such abuse and/or detecting such abuse when it occurs.

-h) Provide a clear statement to employees/volunteers and all other representatives forbidding child abuse.
+8. Provide a clear statement to employees/volunteers and all other representatives forbidding child abuse or risk of harm.

-i) Outline the responsibilities of partners, suppliers and “wish” partners and supporters
+9. Outline the responsibilities of partners, suppliers and “wish” partners and supporters.

-j) Provide assurance that any and all suspected or actual child abuse will be reported and fully investigated.
+10. Provide assurance that any and all suspected or actual child abuse or risk of harm will be reported and fully investigated.

 Scope

-This policy applies to anyone who represents Make-A-Wish Australia, defined as employees, employee contractors, volunteers and board members, when they are representing Make-A-Wish either in a physical capacity or working online.
+This policy applies to anyone who represents Make-A-Wish Australia, defined as employees, employee contractors, volunteers and board members (henceforth known as representatives), when they are representing Make-A-Wish either in a physical capacity or working online.

 This policy applies to all Make-A-Wish Australia representatives in all states in Australia that Make-A-Wish Australia operates in.